Edith Wharton: Travels and life abroad

 Wharton was preparing to vacation for the summer when World War I broke out.
 Though many fled Paris, she moved back to her Paris apartment on the Rue de Varenne and for four years was a tireless and ardent supporter of the French war effort.
-One of the first causes she undertook in August 1914 was the opening of a workroom for unemployed women; here they were fed and paid one franc a day.
-What began with 30 women soon doubled to 60, and their sewing business began to thrive.
+One of the first causes she undertook, in August 1914, was the opening of a workroom for unemployed women.
+Here, they were fed and paid one franc a day.
+What began with 30 women soon doubled to 60 women and their sewing business began to thrive.
 When the Germans invaded Belgium in the fall of 1914 and Paris was flooded with Belgian refugees, she helped to set up the American Hostels for Refugees, which managed to get them shelter, meals, and clothes, and eventually created an employment agency to help them find work.
 She collected more than $100,000 on their behalf.
 In early 1915, she organized the Children of Flanders Rescue Committee, which gave shelter to nearly 900 Belgian refugees who had fled when their homes were bombed by the Germans.

-Aided by her influential connections in the French government, she and her long-time friend Walter Berry (then president of the American Chamber of Commerce in Paris), were among the few foreigners in France allowed to travel to the front lines during World War I. She and Berry made five journeys between February and August 1915, which Wharton described in a series of articles that were first published in Scribner's Magazine and later as Fighting France: From Dunkerque to Belfort, which became an American bestseller.
-Travelling by car, Wharton and Berry drove through the war zone, viewing one decimated French village after another.
-She visited the trenches, and was within earshot of artillery fire.
-She wrote, "We woke to a noise of guns closer and more incessant ... and when we went out into the streets it seemed as if, overnight, a new army had sprung out of the ground".
+Aided by her influential connections in the French government, she and her long-time friend Walter Berry (then president of the American Chamber of Commerce in Paris) were among the few foreigners in France allowed to travel to the front lines during World War I. She and Berry made five journeys between February and August 1915, which Wharton described in a series of articles that were first published in Scribner's Magazine and later as Fighting France: From Dunkerque to Belfort, which became an American bestseller.
+Travelling by car, Wharton and Berry drove through the war zone, viewing one devastated French village after another.
+She visited the trenches and was within earshot of artillery fire.
+She wrote, "We woke to a noise of guns closer and more incessant, and when we went out into the streets, it seemed as if, overnight, a new army had sprung out of the ground".